 Lastly, getting a quality webcam is also necessary for junior programmers who can expect team meetings down the road.
 Now, if you do Python Programming as a hobby, it’s best to save some cash instead of spending on a webcam, but it packs quite a significance other than that.
 Most of the laptop models come with a built-in webcam operating at 720p, but if you’re a desktop owner, then it’s worth checking out Amazon for the best deals.
-Trust me; there are a couple of exceptional deals on Amazon regarding external webcams, so make sure to do added research in this regard.
+Trust me; there are a couple of exceptional deals on Amazon regarding external webcams, so make sure to do additional research in this regard.

 Software Requirements For Python project- What’s the Best OS For Python?

 Now, most tech enthusiasts think that having a nice system with the latest hardware is necessary for Python programming, which is valid to some extent, but having good software and configuring the system itself is also quite essential.
-You will need a quality OS that can handle all the load from hardware and provide you optimal results.
+You will need a quality OS that can handle all the load from hardware and provide you with optimal results.
 Luckily, today in most cases, the development environment that you will be using certainly for Python is available on any major operating system.

-It will be accessible on either Windows, Mac or even Linux, which means you will have a fairly wide choice in terms of which computer to get.
+It will be accessible on either Windows, Mac, or even Linux, which means you will have a fairly wide choice in terms of which computer to get.
 This isn’t the case with iPhone development; for example, you absolutely need to get a Mac to develop those applications and then ship them.
 So, with Python Programming, the general consumer has a lot of flexibility in picking the OS.

-Although if it comes down to making that choice, we will recommend that you go for Linux as the development and the command-line tools on UNIX based OS like Linux are a lot better and performance-driven.
+Although if it comes down to making that choice, we will recommend that you go for Linux as the development and the command-line tools on UNIX-based OS like Linux are a lot better and performance-driven.
 Now Windows is a great operating system.
 They recently made some upgrades, so it’s now possible to utilize UNIX development tools, but generally, I will advise you to lean toward Linux.

 Why Code On Python?

-- Simplistic outlook with easy to read syntax
+- Simplistic outlook with easy-to-read syntax

 - Embeddable codes from other languages